nextras/orm/docs/collection-filtering.md

 - MinAggregateFunction
 - MaxAggregateFunction

-All those functions are implemented both for Dbal and Array collections and they are registered in a repository as commonly provided collection functions.
+All those functions are implemented both for Dbal and Array collections, and they are registered in a repository as commonly provided collection functions.

 To use a collection function, pass the function name and then its arguments –- all aggregation functions take only one argument – an expression that should be aggregated.
 Let’s see an example: